spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/03-create-backup.md

 # Instructions

-The instructions below will guide you to create a backup for an existing cluster.
 You can create a cluster backup either on a specified schedule or on-demand.
 Choose the applicable use case - *Schedule a backup* or *Initiate an on-demand backup*.
 <br />

 <Tabs>